AnupaLodhi/medi-bridge-ai/paper/paper.md

 # Impact

-MediBridge AI provides an accessible framework for improving healthcare communication, particularly in multilingual and resource-constrained settings.
+MediBridge AI provides an accessible framework for healthcare communication, particularly in multilingual and resource-constrained settings.
+By integrating patients, physicians, and pharmacists within a shared digital ecosystem, the platform demonstrates how research software can support prescription interpretation, medication management, and inclusive access to health information for diverse populations, including elderly and low-literacy users.

 # Acknowledgements